mmcnicol/presentations/git.md

 ```
 * list local branches - the current branch will be highlighted with an asterisk

+be careful - if renaming a branch when it also exists remotely

 ```
 $ git branch -m <new-branch-name>
 ```